 Evidence: What Uber or Lyft Should Preserve

 As a part of their businesses, Uber and Lyft keep GPS and electronic records about what their drivers are doing and where they are going while they are working.
-That evidence is important, and the rideshare company has a duty to save that evidence for the protection of its drivers and passengers.
+This evidence shows what driver was where, and who the Lyft or Uber driver was carrying, at any given time.
+Depending on the facts of your case, that evidence may be important.
+For example, if your driver was distracted or texting while driving, the Lyft or Uber app may show what he was typing and when.
+If the Lyft or Uber driver was speeding, the GPS data could be important.
+The rideshare company has a duty to save that evidence for the protection of its drivers and passengers.

 The companies should save the evidence voluntarily, on their own, as soon as the Uber or Lyft driver or passenger reports the collision.
-At Butler Law, we take it one step further.
+At the Butler Law Firm, our Atlanta auto accident attorneys take it one step further.
 Just in case the company doesn’t do what it should, we send official notice to the rideshare company that it should save the evidence.
-National and local legal news sources have written about Butler Law’s methods for making sure this evidence gets preserved.
+National and local legal news sources have written about our Uber and Lyft accident law firm’s methods for making sure this evidence gets preserved.

 Talking with a Lyft and Uber Lawyer

 Although there are similarities, a Lyft or Uber accident is different than a normal car accident case.